Game Intelligence: Theory and Computation: An overview of the computational results

-Table~\ref{tab:average_GMs} takes a broader perspective, summarizing the GI score and GPL for `super' grandmasters.
-This dataset, which includes Stockfish analysis of over one million moves from predominantly elite chess tournaments, reveals that some of the top players have a negative average GI.
-This outcome might be attributable to the inclusion of games from the early stages of their careers, where their play may not have been as refined.
-Moreover, it is worth noting that their median GI scores, as shown in Table~\ref{tab:median_GMs}, are all positive.
-This discrepancy between the average and median values suggests that these players' GI scores might be skewed by a relatively few number of games with exceptionally low values.
+Table~\ref{tab:average_GMs_small} (right) takes a broader perspective, summarizing the GI scores and MPs for ``super'' grandmasters (for more details, see Table~\ref{tab:average_GMs}).
+This dataset includes an analysis of over one million moves made in elite chess tournaments.

-Fischer, Carlsen, and Kasparov stand out with the highest average GI scores, which are closely matched, suggesting a comparable level of demonstrated game intelligence according to our model.
+Fischer, Carlsen, and Kasparov stand out with the highest GI score of 157 (rounded).
 Their GI scores are statistically and practically indistinguishable.
-However, their GPLs tell a different story, with Carlsen's score (0.66) being lower than both Kasparov's (0.71) and Fischer's (0.75), suggesting that Carlsen's moves were closer to the AI's optimal choice.
-The distinct differences in their GPLs are statistically significant, as detailed in Table~\ref{tab:mann-whitney_GMs}.
-Intriguingly, Fischer manages to secure the highest GI score, despite his relatively high GPL.
-This suggests that even though Fischer's moves may not always coincide with the AI's top choice, they seem to provoke a higher frequency of errors from his opponents.
-This unique aspect of Fischer's playing style contributes positively to his overall GI score.
+However, their MPs tell a different story, with Carlsen's MP (0.66) being lower than both Kasparov's (0.71) and Fischer's (0.75), suggesting that Carlsen's moves were closer to the AI's optimal choice.
+The differences in their MPs are statistically significant, as shown in Table~\ref{tab:mann-whitney_MP}.
+Interestingly, Fischer manages to secure the highest GI score, despite his relatively high MP.
+This suggests that even though Fischer's moves may not always coincide with the AI's top choice, they tended to provoke more mistakes from his opponents.

-Figure~\ref{fig:fischer_carlsen_GIs} provides a visual comparison of the GI score distributions for Fischer, Carlsen, and Kasparov.
-Carlsen and Kasparov show remarkably similar distributions.
-However, Fischer's distribution has a visibly different shape, which could be due to the fact that he stopped played chess immediately after becoming a world champion.
+Figure~\ref{fig:fischer_carlsen_GIs} compares the GI score distributions for Fischer, Carlsen, and Kasparov in elite competitions.
+Carlsen's and Kasparov's distributions are remarkably similar.
+However, Fischer's distribution has a visibly different shape, which could be due to the fact that he stopped playing chess immediately after becoming a world champion.

-The GI mechanism, by taking into account both the final score and the chess engine's intelligence reflected in its evaluations, provides a means to assess and compare the demonstrated intelligence of players in a tournament.
-Such comparisons yield insights that a simple win-loss-draw analysis might miss, highlighting the nuanced complexity of chess and the varied playing styles of its top players.